stoplightio/prism/packages/http/README.md

 };
 ```

-In OAS3 one can construct such response that will have multiple examples mapped by keys.
+In OpenAPI Specification 3 one can construct such response that will have multiple examples mapped by keys.
 This configuration allows you to be very specific which example you want to choose.

 **Return 403 response of specified mime type**